ASU/asu-unity-stack/packages/unity-bootstrap-theme/UPGRADE.md

   This does not apply to the sidebar as we use custom cards for that.

-  If using the reccomended React packages - `component-header` and `component-footer`, the markup changes are handled for you.
+  If using the recommended React packages - `component-header` and `component-footer`, the markup changes are handled for you.

 **Accordions require the use of Javascript to function.
 If using Webspark, this has already been done for you.
 If using the Unity Bootstrap 5 theme in a standalone application, you will need to import the bundled bootstrap javascript file which is available in `@asu/unity-bootstrap-theme/dist/js/bootstrap.bundle.min.js`**